jsoysouvanh/Refureku/Refureku/Generator/Submodules/README.md

 ```

 ##### GenCodeTemplate (All entities)
 GenCodeTemplate is a complex property used to specify which [GeneratedCodeTemplate](#generatedcodetemplate) to use for a specific entity.
-Just pass the name of the GeneratedCodeTemplate as a subproperty (between ""), and the FileGenerator will use it to generate the code of the tagged entity.
+Just pass the name of the GeneratedCodeTemplate as first subproperty (between ""), and the FileGenerator will use it to generate the code of the tagged entity.

 ```cpp
 #pragma once